Dr Donald Palmer

-Donald is a Senior Lecturer in Comparative Biomedical Sciences.
+Donald is an Associate Professor of Immunology in Comparative Biomedical Sciences.
 His main research interests are immunosenesence, particularly with regards to age-associated thymic involution.
 He is also interested in the use of antibody phage display technology to identify novel markers on stem cells and cancer cells.

-Donald is a Senior Lecturer in Immunology.
+Donald is an Associate Professor of Immunology.
 He did his undergraduate studies (Medical Sciences) at Bradford University, his postgraduate studies (MSc in Immunology) at King's College London and obtained his PhD which involved investigating the genetic regulation of Beta-2-microglobulin in the Division of Transplantation Biology, MRC Clinical Science Centre, Northwick Park Hospital.

 This was followed by a post doctoral position at Cancer Research UK, looking at lymphocyte development in transgenic and mutant mice in the laboratory of Dr Mick Owen.
 Donald undertook another post doctoral position at Imperial College in the laboratory of Professor Mary Ritter, again working in the area of lymphocyte development, but in the context of the microenvironment.
 Donald successfully obtained an MRC Career Development Award and became a Research Lecturer at Imperial College London.
 During this award he used antibody phage display technology to study cellular interactions in the thymus and investigated intrathymic neuroendocrine communications.
 He joined the RVC in 2002.

-Donald is currently a member of the British Society for Immunology (BSI), was Secretary of the London Immunology Group (a Regional Group of the BSI; 2002-2007) and now a board member of the BSI council.
+Donald is currently a member of the British Society for Immunology (BSI), was Secretary of the London Immunology Group (a Regional Group of the BSI; 2002-2007) and previously a board member of the BSI council.
+He is currently on the Editorial Advisory Board for Immunology News.
 He is also a member of the British Society for Research on Ageing.

 Donald’s main area of research is focused on investigating the cellular and molecular interactions involved in T cell development and in particularly understanding the processes that are involved in age-associated thymic involution and immunosenescence.